 Unusual Options Activity Insight: eBay

-eBay (NASDAQ:EBAY) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $71.51 following the option alert.
+Shares of eBay (NASDAQ:EBAY) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $69.15.

 - Sentiment: BEARISH